davidwl/AppLaunchpad/docs/navigation-configuration.md

 ## Navigation elements

-There are three main elements to Luigi:
+There are three main elements to AppLaunchpad:

 1. Top navigation which displays the main navigation path.
 Additionally, it can include context, product, app, and profile [switchers](navigation-advanced.md#context-switcher).